josehu07/CS537-SP2021-DIS/w13/README.md

 Tips:
 - Split into two parts - multi-threading and shared memory, they are quite orthogonal.
 - All basic user-level programming!
-Not anything in kernel, should be easier to do than P4-P6.
+Nothing in kernel, should be easier to do than P4-P6.